ikn/game-engine/doc/tutorial.rst

 High scores
 ###########

-Timing is fixed-framerate, so try timing a player's attempt by keeping a counter and adding the current frame duration (``World.scheduler.frame`` via :attr:`Timer.frame <engine.sched.Timer.frame>`) to it each frame (:meth:`World.update <engine.game.World.update>`).
+Try timing a player's attempt by keeping a counter and adding the frame duration (``World.scheduler.elapsed`` via :attr:`Timer.elapsed <engine.sched.Timer.elapsed>`) to it each frame (:meth:`World.update <engine.game.World.update>`).

 As mentioned earlier, the ``conf`` object could easily be used to save